Make a planning application

 Minerals planning applications

-Minerals planning application form (DOC, 140KB) Guidance for mineral developments (DOC, 72KB)
+Fill in the minerals planning application form (DOC, 140KB).
+You should use the guidance for mineral developments (DOC, 72KB) to help you.

 Send to us by email or post using the details above.